user512/project-buzy-tomlee/README.md

 - User can buzz, comment on buzz and like the buzz

 - Currently, users can view all the post.
-(Need to restict user to only view post within 10 miles of user location)
+(Need to restict user to only view post within 10 miles of user location) Planning to use the Haversine Formula.
+Reference: http://andrew.hedges.name/experiments/haversine/

 - Stretch Goal: Drop marker on Google map for Buzz location